Orange County Staffing News

 Thank you COVID 19?

 There is also a hidden cost for employees.
 Renting or owning a house near their office in a big city can be a real burden.
 As soon as proximity to an office is no longer an issue, the criteria for where a person chooses to live can change dramatically.
 A criterion is more associated with lifestyle and environment instead of commute.
 A demise of suburbia in the making?

 San Francisco apartment rent prices are dropping fast as tech companies embrace remote work.

 Technology a WFH Enabler

-The rise of technologies such as Zoom video conferencing are amazing enablers that most people get used to using extremely quickly.
-There are many others such as collaborative applications, Microsoft Teams and Trello.
+The rise of technologies such as Zoom video conferencing is amazing enablers that most people get used to using extremely quickly.
+There are many others such as collaborative applications, Microsoft Teams, and Trello.